Why get vaccinated?

 Tell your vaccination provider if the person getting the vaccine:

-- Has had an allergic reaction after a previous dose of PCV13, to an earlier pneumococcal conjugate vaccine known as PCV7, or to any vaccine containing diphtheria toxoid (for example, DTaP), or has any severe, life-threatening allergies
+- Has had an allergic reaction after a previous dose of PCV13, PCV15, PCV20, or to an earlier pneumococcal conjugate vaccine known as PCV7, or to any vaccine containing diphtheria toxoid (for example, DTaP), or has any severe, life-threatening allergies

 People with minor illnesses, such as a cold, may be vaccinated.
-People who are moderately or severely ill should usually wait until they recover before getting PCV13.
+People who are moderately or severely ill should usually wait until they recover before getting pneumococcal conjugate vaccine.

 Your health care provider can give you more information.